Social Skills Group for Young Children with Social Challenges

 - Transition to new play activities

-- Ask for help and help friends
+- Ask for help and provide help to friends

 - Maintain appropriate body boundaries